-Current users of AQUIRE already have access to the new module; look for a new link on the left-hand side of the dashboard.
-Members who don’t currently use AQUIRE can click the Signup button above to register.
+Current users of ACQUIRE already have access to the new module; look for a new link on the left-hand side of the dashboard.
+Members who don’t currently use ACQUIRE can click the Signup button above to register.
 There is no cost to use the module.
-New users will be asked to sign the Participation Agreement and the Data Warehousing Agreement.
+New users will be asked to sign the Participation Agreement.

 What procedures are included?

 All SUI surgeries can be entered into the registry, including those that use devices (such as midurethral slings) and those that don’t (such as the Burch procedure).
 SUI surgeries done at the same time as other surgery such as pelvic organ prolapse surgery can also be included.
 Conservative therapy for SUI (such as pessaries) are not included.

 What kind of data is collected?